 When is the proposal submission deadline?

-ALL proposal must be submitted no later than the extended deadline of August 19, 2020 5:00pm EST deadline.
+ALL proposal must be submitted no later than August 10, 2021, 5:00pm EST deadline.
 NO EXCEPTIONS or EXTENSIONS will be made.

 When is the registration deadline for panel participants?